lnsy-dev/vanilla-webpack-boilerplate/README.md

 # vanilla-webpack-boilerplate
+For writing passionate Javascript.

-Boilerplate that builds and minimizes a vanilla CSS / JS project
+Boilerplate that builds and minimizes a vanilla CSS / JS project.
+Great for plugins and libraries!

 ## Instructions